abarnert/superhackyinternals/README.md

-`PyObject` and `PyVarObject` should be safe unless you compiled Python with `_PyObject_HEAD_EXTRA` trace debugging, but `PyLongObject` can be wrong if you're using 15-bit rather than 30-bit digits, and `PyUnicodeObject`, you'll need to change everything to go back to Python 3.2 or 2.7.
+`PyObject` and `PyVarObject` should be safe unless you compiled Python with `_PyObject_HEAD_EXTRA` trace debugging, but `PyLongObject` can be wrong if you're using 15-bit rather than 30-bit digits, and `PyUnicodeObject`, you'll need to completely change everything to go back to Python 3.2 or 2.7 or something.

+## Integers

+An `int` is basically just an array of 30-bit digits, which is pretty easy to understand.

 Here's a clever use of looking at the raw digits of an int: